Send requests for human review

 Example request

-Given a urlLink (id: linkedin
+Given that a urlLink (id: linkedin

 ) and a text component (id: aiDraft